 The preliminary pest categorisation for dragon fruit from Indonesia indicated that the pest species of quarantine concern are the same as, or similar to, those assessed previously by the department.
-For this reason the department is conducting a review of biosecurity import requirements of existing policy (a non-regulated analysis), to consider this market access request from Indonesia.
+For this reason the department is conducting a review of biosecurity import requirements, previously referred to as a non-regulated analysis of existing policy, to consider this market access request from Indonesia.

-In April 2017, officers from the department visited major dragon fruit production areas in Indonesia to verify information on pests, observe commercial production and packing practices, and confirm whether Indonesia is capable of meeting Australia's potential import requirements.
+In April 2017, officers from the department visited dragon fruit production areas in Indonesia.
+The objectives of the visit were to observe commercial production, pest management and other export practices.